zentyal/zentyal/docs/en/user/vpn.rst

     Effect:
       The new server appears in the list of servers.

 #. **Action:**
-    In the server list, click on the :guilabel:`Configuration` section corresponding to your server.
-Change the following parameters:

-      * :guilabel:`Server port`: select a port that is not in use, e.g. 7777.
-      * :guilabel:`VPN Address`: enter a private network address that is not in use.
-For example, 192.168.68.0.
-      * :guilabel:`Server Certificate`: select the certificate called *server*.
-        If it does not exist, you can create it as indicated in the previous example.
-      * :guilabel:`Interface to listen on`: Select the external interface connected to the network where the computer that you are going to use as client is located.

-    Once you have made the changes click on :guilabel:`Change`.

-    Effect: Changes will be saved in the server configuration.

-#. **Action:**
-    Go back to the server list and enter the :guilabel:`Advertised networks` section for your server.
-In the list of networks, click :guilabel:`Add new`.
-    Add the private network address to the list of advertised networks.
-    Then come back to the server list and click on :guilabel:`edit` in the :guilabel:`Action` column, as the server is already configured, tick :guilabel:`Enabled`.

-    Effect:
-      You already have the server fully configured.
-      It will be active when saving changes.

-#. **Action:**
     Click on :guilabel:`Save Changes` and accept all the changes.